 Welcome.
-I'm a PhD candidate in History at the University of Chicago.
+I'm an assistant professor of History, Latin American Studies, and Women's and Gender Studies at The University of Scranton.
+During the 2018-2019 academic year, I was a fellow in the Princeton Mellon Initiative in Architecture, Urbanism, and the Humanities.
 I study Latin American cities at the turn of the twentieth century.
-My research interests lie at the intersection of the histories of ideas, space, policymaking, and the arts.
-I'm also excited by the practice and theory of digital humanities.
+My research and teaching interests lie at the intersection of the histories of cities, gender, race, im/migration, and cultural production.
+I'm also excited by the practice and theory of digital approaches to these topics.

 My current book project, which began as a prize-winning dissertation at the University of Chicago, explains how residents in São Paulo, Brazil, used theaters to claim their place in a rapidly changing city.
 To learn more about this and other projects, please take a look at my research page.
 I've also posted some of my research discoveries on the site's blog, which additionally includes teaching tips.
 A list of the courses I've taught, along with a few syllabi, can be found on the teaching page.